Who We Are

 Evaluation efforts attempt to understand the reach, effectiveness, adoption, implementation, and maintenance of different evidence-informed and evidence-based programs for people of all ages.
 Utilizing a variety of funded and non-funded initiatives, the Public Health Evaluation Studies Group (PHESG) serves as a collaborative entity housed within the Department of Health Promotion and Behavior in the University of Georgia College of Public Health to foster new and sustainable partnerships between academic institutions, the public health system, the aging services network, the healthcare system, and the general public.

 Drawing upon expertise throughout the College of Public Health and UGA, the Group collaborates with local, state, and national agencies to evaluate and assess their public-health policies, activities, and programs across a variety of health topics.
-The Group is directed by Dr. Matthew Lee Smith.

 What Do We Do